leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 ```@raw html
 <p class="norm">
 External charging of the storage system.
 Inflows can also be negative and are not subject to charging losses.
-The most important application of this parameter are natural inflows into hydro storages.
 </p>

 <p class="norm">
-Flows have to be provided in power units and are converted into energy quantities according to the temporal resolution of the respective carrier (e.g. at a daily resoultion 2 GW translate into of 48 GWh).
-This approach ensures parameters do not need to be adjusted when the temporal resoultion is changed.
+Flows have to be provided in power units and are converted into energy quantities according to the temporal resolution of the respective carrier (e.g. at a daily resolution 2 GW translate into of 48 GWh).
+This approach ensures parameters do not need to be adjusted when the temporal resolution is changed.
+The most important application of this parameter are natural inflows into hydro storages.
 </p>

 <table class="tabelle">
 <tbody>